 - Digitalisation of Society, 15:00-18:00

-As the technological revolution advances each millisecond with the tap of a finger and the linking of code, this IdeaFactory will be an opportunity to discuss with the OECD Forum community the most critical challenges and the main dilemmas provoked by the current and future developments of the digital world.
+As the technological revolution advances each millisecond with the tap of a finger and the linking of code, this IdeaFactory was an opportunity to discuss with the OECD Forum community the most critical challenges and the main dilemmas provoked by the current and future developments of the digital world.
 While some of the benefits of the Internet Age and “gig economy” are visible and abundant, we have yet to fully understand the unexpected consequences, such as the shift from collective to individual risk or the complicated relationship between privacy and security.
 How can we better align our policy and regulatory frameworks with the experimentation and innovation driven by these relentless waves of transformation?
-During this session participants will put new ideas at work with the aim of understanding the transformative potential of new concepts, new possibilities and new challenges.
-The debate will also inform discussions at the Ministerial Council Meeting on 1 June and provide input for the new OECD-wide project on the Digital Economy.
+During this session participants put new ideas at work with the aim of understanding the transformative potential of new concepts, new possibilities and new challenges.
+The debate also informed discussions at the Ministerial Council Meeting on 1 June and provided input for the new OECD-wide project on the Digital Economy.

 How it works

-Discover past IdeaFactories
+Rediscover past IdeaFactories

 New Solution Spaces: The Pre-2060 Agenda